CityScope/CS_CityMatrix_Viz_Unity/README.md

 CityMatrix is an urban decision support system augmented with artificial intelligence, which is 'Ryan' Yan Zhang's Master thesis project at MIT Media Lab City Science group.

+This repo is the Unity visualization part of the project

 ![CityMatrix GIF](https://github.com/mitmedialab/citymatrix-viz-unity/blob/master/Docs/Photos/180315_CityMatrix-GIFs-for-Website.gif.1400x1400.gif)

 ## Website